Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Stem cells are collected several weeks before the procedure.
 They are frozen and stored while the person undergoes high-dose chemotherapy.
 Some people receive high-dose whole body radiation therapy along with chemotherapy.

-After pre-transplant therapy is completed, the frozen cells are thawed and then infused into the person through a central line catheter implanted in the chest.
+After pre-transplant therapy is completed, the frozen cells are thawed and then infused into the person, similar to a blood transfusion through a central line catheter.
 The infusion process takes several hours.
 Within a few weeks, these cells start to generate new white blood cells and then new red blood cells.

 The risk for infection is greatest during the first 6 weeks following the transplant.
-During this period, the person usually remains in isolation and receives antibiotics and intravenous nutrition.
+During this period, the person is closely monitored in or out of the hospital for a few months.
 It takes 6 to 12 months post-transplant for a person's immune system to fully recover.

 It is very important that people who have stem cell transplants take precautions to avoid infections.
 Guidelines for infection prevention include:

-- Discuss with your health care provider what vaccinations you need and when you should get them.
+- Discuss with your provider what vaccinations you need and when you should get them.

 - Avoid crowds, especially during cold and flu season.